SEAT Tarraco SUV - Reliability & safety

 SEAT Tarraco reliability

-SEAT placed 14th out of 30 brands in our 2020 Driver Power owner satisfaction survey, beating Volkswagen, Audi and Land Rover in 19th, 21st and 25th places respectively.
+SEAT placed 15th out of 30 brands in our 2021 Driver Power owner satisfaction survey, and while the Tarraco didn't attract enough responses for a place, the related SEAT Ateca came in at a remarkable 10th out of 75 cars ranked by readers.
 The brand scored highly for handling, while its infotainment systems and connectivity were praised, but build quality was less highly lauded.
-Just over 17% of respondents complained of at least one fault in the first year of ownership.
+More than 18% of respondents complained of at least one fault in the first year of ownership.

 SEAT claims that Tarraco is a class leader for safety technology and that was borne out by a five-star Euro NCAP score, which included a 97% rating in the adult occupant category and a very respectable 79% for safety assist.

 Autonomous emergency braking (AEB, although SEAT prefers the term ‘Front Assist’) joins lane keeping assist and automatic emergency call as standard equipment across the range.
-Top Xcellence models also get adaptive cruise control.
+Every Tarraco in the lineup also has adaptive cruise control.

-Additional technology includes blind spot detection, traffic sign recognition and automatic headlamp main beam.
-The Tarraco also debuts SEAT's pre-crash assist system.
+Additional technology includes lane assist and LED headlights that can switch between main and dipped beam automatically when oncoming traffic is detected.
+The Tarraco also boasts SEAT's pre-crash assist system.
 This is claimed to react in 0.2 of a second to prepare occupants for an impact, tightening seatbelts, closing windows and the sunroof, and activating the hazard warning lights to increase safety during and after a crash.
 There's a new rollover assist system, too, which will automatically turn the engine off, make an emergency call, unlock the doors and activate the hazard lights if the car should roll over.